Updated on Jul 13, 2018

 .conf via your favorite text editor and you should search for your domain or subdomain vhost which should look like:

 <VirtualHost 192.168.1.30:80> ServerName blog.example.com ServerAlias www.blog.example.com ......... # To customize this VirtualHost use an include file at the following location # Include "/usr/local/apache/conf/userdata/std/2/example/blog.example.com/*.conf" </VirtualHost>

-Here you should uncomment the last line which include all .conf files from the directory you have just created.
-This can be done by removing the '#' sign at the beginning of the line.
-When you are ready save the file and exit the text editor program.
+Here you should uncomment the last line which includes all .conf files from the directory you have just created.
+You can do this by removing the '#' sign at the beginning of the line.
+When you are done, save the file and exit the text editor program.